testinggospels/camouflage/docs/mocking-gRPC.md

       - Create a new folder in ./grpc/mocks directory with the package name. e.g. `./grpc/mocks/todoPackage`
       - Create another folder in ./grpc/mocks/todoPackage directory with the service name. e.g. `./grpc/mocks/todoPackage/TodoService`
       - Finally create a .mock file in the directory ./grpc/mocks/todoPackage/TodoService with the method name. e.g `./grpc/mocks/todoPackage/TodoService/createTodo.mock`
       - Place your expected response in the mock file and you are done.
-You can use the handlebars as usual in your response!!
+      - You can use the handlebars as usual in your response, though some of handlebars were built specifically for http based protocols (eg. `capture` and `code`) and might not work as expected.
+You can always load your own handlebars to Camouflage (Check External Helpers section).

 ```json
 {